 In cities around the region, impervious surfaces such as streets and sidewalks typically represent 15-25 percent of land cover.
-Impervious. surfaces prevent stormwater from being filtered through the soil, resulting in stormwater runoff that carries pollutants like oil, grease, pesticides, and heavy metals down drains and straight into the Estuary.
-As climate change brings more extreme weather events to the Estuary, green infrastructure (GI) and low impact development (LID) installations can distribute runoff into inlets across a longer period of time, helping to reduce the impacts of urbanization on local hydrology and water quality.
+Impervious surfaces prevent stormwater from being filtered through the soil, resulting in stormwater runoff that carries pollutants like oil, grease, pesticides, and heavy metals down drains and straight into the Estuary.
+As climate change brings more extreme weather events to the Estuary, green stormwater infrastructure (GSI) and low impact development (LID) installations can reduce runoff volumes and distribute runoff into inlets across a longer period of time, helping to reduce the impacts of urbanization on local hydrology and water quality.